Page Last Updated May 7, 2026.

 Cyanchum laeve – Climbing Milkweed or Sand Vine

-This is a climbing vine that is sparsely hairy with opposite cordate leaves with palmate venation.
-Flowers are in axillary umbellate cymes of 5 – 40 flowers.
-Fruit is an ovate follicle.
+This is a climbing vine that is sparsely hairy with opposite heart-shaped leaves with palmate veins.
+Flowers are in clusters of 5 – 40 flowers in the leaf axils.
+The fruit is an egg-shaped follicle.
 Native to central and eastern USA, southeastern Canada

-A tendril-climbing perennial vine with linear to oblong leaves that are pubescent and somewhat succulent.
-Axillary flowers have pubescent white petals.
-Native to the southern USA, Mexico, and the tropical Americas.
+A tendril-climbing perennial vine with linear to oblong leaves that are hairy and somewhat succulent.
+Flowers appear in the leaf axils and have soft-hairy white petals.
+This species is native to the southern USA, Mexico, and the tropical Americas.

 Rauvolfioideae Subfamily

 Spiny evergreen shrub with leathery, glossy dark green leaves.
 Flowers are very fragrant and white with long narrow petals.
-Fruit is a large, reddish, edible drupe.
-Native to Africa, cultivated in southern North America and tropical Americas
+The fruit is a large, reddish, edible drupe (looks like a plum).
+Native to Africa, cultivated in southern North America and tropical Americas.

 Catharanthus roseus – Madagascar Periwinkle

-An evergreen subshrub with glabrous ovate leaves in opposite pairs.
+An evergreen subshrub with hairless egg-shaped, somewhat glossy leaves arranged in opposite pairs.
 Flowers are white with yellow or red centers or dark pink with red centers.
 Native to Madagascar but frequently cultivated in North America.

 Plumeria rubra – Red Frangipani